jsaelhof/movie-picker/README.md

 - State needs to be reworked a bit.
 Passing a lot of functions into display components.
 Redux?
 UseReducer?
 - DB.
 Hook up to a real db?
 Mongo?
 - DB.
 Look at graphql/react query?
+- ~~Refactor DB methods to take a table for CRUD actions~~
+- ~~Make endpoints for "watched" things so i don't need to pass a tables constant to the endpoint~~.
 - Probably no need to be returning the full list when endpoint requests complete.
 Just success is fine since ei'm not using the responses.
 Although I might be able to use the response to prevent the flashing of the list as it updates after a change.
+- Rebuild the pick endpoint to build a list of conditions to satisfy for each movie.